View on GitHub

 The ORMGP maintains a current, continuous daily climatology dataset beginning 1901 and a 6-hourly dataset from 2002.
 Every night, the automated data service web-scrapes and interpolates publicly-available climate data to some 4,200 ~10km² sub-watersheds covering our greater jurisdiction.
 The data are made available through our public web portal and are served using the ORMGP-FEWS system.

-clicking on sub-watershed will reveal statistics and offer link to the Climate Data Service
+Click on square in upper-left to bring to full screen.
+Clicking on sub-watershed will reveal statistics and offer link to the Climate Data Service

 4,238 ~10km² sub-watersheds that make up the ORMGP Near Real-time climate data service coverage.
 In addition to climate data, these sub-watersheds have been attributed with land use characteristics, areas, elevations, long-term average climate, etc.